-Window tint comes in multiple options, varying in the types of materials or chemicals used to coat the underlying, transparent film – including ceramic and carbon.
-These tint layers change the exterior aesthetic, as well as the tint’s performance.
+Window tint comes in multiple options, varying in the types of materials or chemicals used to coat the underlying transparent film – including ceramic and carbon.
+These tint layers change the exterior aesthetic and the tint’s performance.
 Of course, products also range in price, depending on the strength and durability of the layer’s attributes.

 So, while dyed window tint works well and is the most affordable option on the market, other products such as ceramic and carbon are considered the highest-quality options – and are the most expensive.

 The Quick Rundown on Window Tinting Products and Coatings

 There are four different types of tinted window film, and we’ve listed them here from the most affordable to the most expensive, with their quality listed in parentheses:

 - Dyed (good).
 Typically referred to as basic or regular window tinting, this is the least durable of all the options.
 While the dye absorbs heat to minimize heat gain and provides customer-selected variances in exterior privacy and interior transparency, dyed window films are the quickest to fade and the easiest to scratch or mar.

 - Metalized (better).
 This next level up on the window tinting ladder, metalized window tint has flecks of metal in the tinting layer.
 This provides two benefits.
 First, it looks shinier or more reflective on the outside, which may be desirable depending on the model of the car or the building’s design – or the owner’s preferences.
 Secondly, that same reflective quality means that the sun’s rays are bounced back and away from windows, notably preventing solar heat gain and/or sun fading in the interior.
 One of the drawbacks to metalized window films is that they can compromise cellular signals, which can be great for a teenager’s car but may not be the best idea for a busy office building.